Time in Panama

-Panama observes Eastern Standard Zone (UTC−5) year-round.
+Since April 22, 1908, Panama observes Eastern Standard Zone (UTC−5) year-round.
+It has never observed daylight saving time.

 IANA time zone database

 In the IANA time zone database, Panama is given one zone in the file zone.tab—America/Panama.
 "PA" refers to the country's ISO 3166-1 alpha-2 country code.
 Data for Panama directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself: